Filipanderssondev/Monitoring_of_virtual_machines/README.md

 ### Grafana Web UI

-Showcase-01 should be able to access Grafana from a web-browser using `http://<metrics-01>:3000`.
+Showcase-01 should now be able to access Grafana from a web-browser using `http://<metrics-01>:3000`.
 Default Grafana login is `admin / admin`.

 #### Add Prometheus as Data Source